nathanuphoff/Magritte/readme.md

 # X

 A tiny reactive view library for the browser that relies on functional composition, and utilises a DOM abstraction with incremental updates.
-A one-directional data store is built in that makes sure you won’t change the ‘kind of data’ of the state during runtime.
-From the initial state a store model is created that is used as a dispatcher, it keeps track of changes in the store and renders a new immutable state on each render cycle.
+A one-directional data store is included that prevents runtime changes to the ‘kind of data’ of the state.
+From the initial state a store model is created that is used as a dispatcher, it keeps track of changes in the state and renders a new immutable state on each render cycle.

 Key features are API simplicity, functional composition, store immutability, and *very little* boilerplate.